-Morning: Arrive in Keflavik, where an O.A.T. representative will assist you with the transfer to your hotel.
+Morning: Arrive in Keflavik, where an O.A.T. representative will assist you with the transfer to your hotel in Selfoss.

-Upon arrival in Selfoss, we'll check in and meet up with our Trip Experience Leader and those travelers who took our Westman Islands: Volcanic Landscapes & Puffins pre-trip extension and those who arrived early in Selfoss before the main adventure.
+Upon arrival, we'll check in and meet up with our Trip Experience Leader and our fellow travelers, including those who arrived early in Selfoss before the main adventure.

 Selfoss is the largest town in South Iceland and the gateway to all that this area of rich farmland and natural wonders has to offer.
 Located on the banks of the Olfusa River, it is home to around 8,500 inhabitants.
+You'll get your first glimpse at life here when your Trip Experience Leader guides your group on an orientation walk around the vicinity of our hotel.